 A number of devices such as magnifiers and telescopes can enlarge images or objects, allowing you to see things in more detail.
 Some vision aids are placed on top of special glasses to help with driving, writing, or using a computer.
 Other options include hand held magnifiers which are used for reading a book or newspaper.

-TSO Energy Corridor has some of the most cutting-edge and advanced technologies to quickly and effectively test for Macular Degeneration.
+Texas State Optical Energy Corridor has some of the most cutting-edge and advanced technologies to quickly and effectively test for Macular Degeneration.
 Let Dr. Kim Vu and the talented, caring staff help provide you with the tools to improve your vision and get back to doing the things you enjoy.